The Johns Hopkins Division of Gastroenterology & Hepatology at Sibley Memorial Hospital

-The new endoscopy program on the Sibley Memorial Hospital campus launched in January 2014.
+The endoscopy program on the Sibley Memorial Hospital campus launched in January 2014.
 Our goal is to make our gastroenterology services as convenient as possible for you.
-Our physicians will be located in the Sibley Medical Building on the 3rd floor.
+Our physicians are located in the Sibley Medical Building on the third floor.
+To make an appointment, please call 202-660-5555.

 Firas H. Al-Kawas, M.D., FACP, FACG, FASGE